cmppoon/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-middleware.md

 The pattern takes the form of a regular expression (regex) against which the key value will be compared.

 This pattern can be a static regex or can contain dynamic variables:
- - [Context variables]({{< ref "/context-variables" >}}), extracted from the request at the start of the middleware chain, can be injected into the pattern regex using the `$tyk_context.` namespace
+ - [Context variables]({{< ref "context-variables" >}}), extracted from the request at the start of the middleware chain, can be injected into the pattern regex using the `$tyk_context.` namespace
    - Note that you need to enable context variables for the API to be able to access them from the URL rewrite middleware
- - [Session metadata]({{< ref "/getting-started/key-concepts/session-meta-data" >}}), from the Tyk Session Object linked to the request, can be injected into the pattern regex using the `$tyk_meta.METADATA_KEY` namespace
+ - [Session metadata]({{< ref "getting-started/key-concepts/session-meta-data" >}}), from the Tyk Session Object linked to the request, can be injected into the pattern regex using the `$tyk_meta.METADATA_KEY` namespace

-Percent-encoded (URL-encoded) characters can be used in the pattern regex when the key is the request path or path parameter
+Percent-encoded (URL-encoded) characters can be used in the pattern regex when the key location is the request path or path parameter
  - If the middleware is called with percent-encoded characters in the key, matching will first be attempted using the raw URL as provided
  - If there is no match, the percent-encoded characters will be replaced with their non-encoded form (e.g. `%2D` -> `-`) and checked again

 {{< note success >}}
 **Note**

-Tyk does not check all combinations of encoded and decoded characters in the same string (so `my-test%2Durl` will only be checked as `my-test%2Durl` and `my-test-url`, it will not be checked against `my%2Dtest%2Durl` or `my%2Dtest-url`).
+Tyk does not check all permutations of encoded and decoded characters in the same string (so `my-test%2Durl` will only be checked as `my-test%2Durl` and `my-test-url`, it will not be checked against `my%2Dtest%2Durl` or `my%2Dtest-url`).
 {{< /note >}}

 ## URL rewrite triggers